zorn/indyhall-bloggers/README.md

 # IndyHall Blogger Index

-An adhoc list of the blogs and website of [IndyHall](https://indyhall.org) members.
+An adhoc list of the blogs and websites of [IndyHall](https://indyhall.org) members.

 Pull requests and edits very welcome.
 Let's try to keep the list in alphabetical order by last name.